laurabpaulsen/vejviser/README.md

 **Results of running the proof-of-concept**

 We are able to extract occupations from the pdfs.
 In total, our script has extracted 31726 unique tokens of which many are not actual occupations.
-Below, we show the counts of the 30 most common occupations across the entire city for one year.
+Below, we show the relative frequency of the 30 most common occupations across the entire city for one year.
 Evidently, we have problems with non-occupations being included in our occupation list, e.g., "eee" and "alfabetiseringsregler".

 ![](out/plot.png)